-Students will be assigned a school locker once a timetable has been issued and registration fees have been paid.
-The registration fee will include the rental cost of the locker for the duration of the school year.
+Students will be assigned a school locker.
+The registration fee includes the rental cost of the locker for the duration of the school year.
 The school reserves the right to search or repossess a locker at any time.
 A locker search may include the use of dogs.

 Students are urged to keep their valuables locked up at all times, especially in the physical education change rooms.
 The majority of thefts occur in the change rooms.
 Expensive items could be left with the physical education instructor.
 Please lock valuable items in your main lockers.
+If a student's lock goes missing from his/her locker, he/she will be charged a \$10.00 replacement fee.